DeSlaper/envoy-workflow/README.md

-envoy-workflow
+Alfed Envoy workflow
 ==============

-SImple Alfred v2 workflow
+Simple Alfred 2 workflow for Envoy.

+Credits for Envoy's creator Taylor Otwell, creator of the Laravel framework. @taylorotwell